Mindshare Makes a Difference

 Many businesses are just in the business of doing whatever it is they do – and they do it well.
 However, years may have passed since the business’ communications components were critically analyzed.

 Hiring a PR firm or consultant provides an opportunity to revisit the various steps in the customer communications process using fresh eyes.
-I have watched and helped companies across many markets from inception to IPO – and they’ve all benefitted from this process.
+We have watched and helped companies across many markets from inception to IPO – and they’ve all benefitted from this process.

 In reality, launch is not a one-time event.
 Communication continues long after the initial appraisal.
 Just as any successful executive will review the status of her business processes constantly, an effective PR and customer comms professional needs a pipeline into these processes as well.